 Krill oil significantly raises your Omega-3 Index levels in just 30 days.

-2. Krill oil may reduce cholesterol levels
+2. Studies show krill oil may be beneficial for your cholesterol levels

 It is well established that high levels of circulating cholesterol can be detrimental for our heart health.
 A double-blind, randomized, prospective study by Bunea et al. found a significant reduction in LDL “bad” cholesterol and an increase in HDL “good” cholesterol after 12 weeks of krill oil supplementation.
 A 2016 double-blind, randomized clinical trial showed that krill oil significantly raised HDL “good” cholesterol levels further confirming the beneficial effect.